william85go-del/Talkscribe.github.io/privacy-policy.md

 Our Service is not intended for children under 13 years of age (or 16 in certain jurisdictions).
 We do not knowingly collect personal information from children.
 If you are a parent or guardian and believe your child has provided us with personal information, please contact us immediately.

+9. Third-Party AI Service (Online Mode)
+When using Online mode, your voice recording transcript (text only) is transmitted to Anthropic, Inc. (anthropic.com) for AI-powered analysis.
+No audio is ever transmitted.
+Anthropic does not use this data to train its AI models.
+Data is encrypted in transit using TLS.
+Anthropic is GDPR and SOC 2 compliant.
+You can review Anthropic's privacy policy at anthropic.com/privacy.
 Contact Us

 If you have any questions about this Privacy Policy, please contact us: